We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

-In fact, for my wife’s engagement ring, I bought her a round-cut VS1 diamond from James Allen.
+For my wife’s engagement ring, I bought her a round-cut VS1 diamond from James Allen.

-What is an SI1 Diamond?
+What is SI1 Diamond Clarity?

 An SI1 (slightly included) diamond has inclusions visible with a standard jeweler’s loupe at 10x magnification.
 Sometimes they’re also apparent without magnification.